umr4nlp/umr-guidelines/guidelines.md

 [Back to Table of Contents](#toc)

 ###### Part 3-2-1-1-1.
-Nonverbal clauses
+Non-verbal clauses

 There is a small set of predicates that use lexicalized roles at all stages of the road map; therefore, frame files for these predicates are created at Stage 0 annotation.
-These are the nonverbal clause predicates presented above in Table 8, repeated below (see also [Part 3-1-1-3](#part-3-1-1-3-states-and-entities) and [Part 3-1-3-5](#Part-3-1-3-5-Non-verbal-clauses)).
-Each nonverbal clause predicate has a set of numbered argument roles which map to the semantic roles as shown in Table 8.
+These are the non-verbal clause predicates presented above in Table 8, repeated below (see also [Part 3-1-1-3](#part-3-1-1-3-states-and-entities) and [Part 3-1-3-5](#Part-3-1-3-5-Non-verbal-clauses)).
+Each non-verbal clause predicate has a set of numbered argument roles which map to the semantic roles as shown in Table 8.

 <div id="tab:nonverbal_arguments">